 ひいきびいき – Website

 Sad news first, this podcast has ended.
 But that doesn’t stop you from going through their archive of 280 episodes.
-Roughly the same concept like the Bilingual Podcast minus the Bilingual part.
+Roughly the same concept as the Bilingual Podcast minus the Bilingual part.
 Two hosts talking about the latest and greatest in their lives.
 Unfortunately, because the weekly-news aspect of the podcast is now gone but it shouldn’t stop you from giving ひいきびいき a go nonetheless.
 Great to listen to because the speakers are really well articulated.
-Seriously, wish I could speak that clearly in my mother tongue as well.
-If you’re struggling with your listening ability give this podcast a try.
+Seriously, I wish I could speak that clearly in my mother tongue as well.
+If you’re struggling with your listening ability give this podcast a try (but it’s still native Japanese spoken among natives.
+So don’t get discouraged if you need to come back to this one after another cram session).